Dementia Friendly Newcastle

 Understanding Dementia Sessions

-To help you understand how dementia may impact on a persons life, what services you may be involved with and how you can make a difference, you may want to take part in an information or training sessions:
+To help you understand how dementia may impact on a persons life, what services you may be involved with and how you can make a difference, you may want to take part in an information or training session:

 Dementia Friends Information Sessions give you a better understanding of the types of dementia, how it affects people and their carers as well as dementia friendly actions you can take.